Gamer1120/blacklight447-s-firefox-privacy-userscript/README.md

 This userscript is made to block broken crypto and makes Firefox spit out less identifible information on the internet.

-First let me explain what a userscript is, and what it does(in the case you don't know it yet).
+First let me explain what a userscript is, and what it does(in case you don't know it yet).
 A userscript in firefox is a way to tell Firefox what kind of settings you prefer, and it is mostly used to change advanced settings in firefox. it is a file that the user himself must create, since it is not there by default.
 When Firefox start's, it use's the prefs.js file to read what kind of settings a preferred,